Suolawangzai/hexo-theme-nebula/README.md

 ### Prerequisites

 There is no extra plugins you need to install beforehand.
-Just follow the [Hexo installation](https://hexo.io/docs/) on its official website and you're start to go.
+Just follow the [Hexo installation](https://hexo.io/docs/) on its official website and you're good to go.

 ### Installing